School of Human Development header

 Academic biography

 Andrew is lecturer in philosophy of education and human development.
-He is currently the Subject Chair of Human Development an interdisciplinary and multidisciplinary subject on the BAJH.
-His area is philosophy.
-He teaches in both Humanities and Education.
-His research involves understanding and navigating human crises.
-His recent focus is on childhood studies, hermeneutics, citizenship, practical wisdom, ethics and new beginnings (natality).
-One of the first graduates of human development in Ireland, he has served on various boards to advance student wellbeing, spoken regularly at international conferences, and collaborated in local and national art exhibitions.
-He is currently a member of a special interest group that examines the role of praxis in education.
+He teaches in both Humanities and Education, courses include: Philosophy of Education, Constructions of Childhood, Wellbeing and Human Development.
+He holds roles as Coordinator of Outward Mobility and INTRA Placement for the School of Human Development.
+He conducts research into interdisciplinary contexts of Well Being, that focus on questions arising from the study of phenomenology, ethics and hermeneutics.
+One of the first graduates of human development in Ireland, he has held the post of Programme Chair of the subject of Human Development for two terms, and served on various boards to advance wellbeing.
+He has spoken regularly at international conferences, and collaborated in local and national art exhibitions; demonstrating his passion for imagination and action.
+He is also a member of a special interest group (SIG) that examines the role of praxis in education.

 Research interests

-Natality and the Crisis in Education in Arendt's Political ThoughtHope in the PUCA - Possibilities for Critical PedagogyPhenomenological Questions for Education (Taylor)Orienting Education in a Space of WellbeingEthics in Education beyond Post-humanismGirardian Crises and Educational BeginningsChildhood: Discontents and Possibilities
+Natality and the Crisis in Education in Arendt's Political ThoughtPhenomenological and Existential Challenges for LearningOrienting Education in a Space of WellbeingHope in the PUCA - Possibilities for Critical PedagogyEthics in Education beyond Post-humanismGirardian Crises and Educational BeginningsChildhood: Discontents and Possibilities